massimo-nocentini/Ph.D/README.md

 relations *symbolically*.
 Our definitions are built on top of *SymPy* and target Python **3.5.1**.

+An analysis of Quicksort algorithm, of the average number of checks and swaps, with a first symbolic application of *unfolding*, can be found [here][quicksort].

 First, a prototype where recurrences depending on *only one* index is described in [this notebook][recurrences-unfolding], where unfoldings are applied to some well known recurrence relations,